edgeworx/docs/content/en/docs/cloud/_index.md

 ### Features

-* **Edge Native Abstractions**: Edge Native implementations for agents, agent runtime, volumes, message routes and applications `Kinds`.
+* **Edge Native Abstractions**: edge native implementations for agents, agent runtime, volumes, message routes and applications `Kinds`.
 All driven by Kubernetes inspired `kind` [specifications]({{<ref "/docs/apps/yaml-definition">}})
 * **Edge Control Plane**: manage all aspects of your edge deployment from the Cloud (provisioning,